unitaryfund/unitary.fund/src/content/blog/2024_AmbassadorBG.md

 _Q: Tell the community a bit about yourself.
 For example, how you got into quantum and your current interests._

 Brian: After 14 years as a software support engineer at IBM, I went back to school to get a Master's in Computer Science from Vanderbilt University.
-During my studies, I took an Introduction to Quantum Computing which sparked my interest in the field.
+During my studies, I took an Introduction to Quantum Computing course which sparked my interest in the field.
 I have enjoyed each aspect of quantum computing that I have been exposed to including error mitigation, simulation, and resource estimation.
 Outside of quantum computing, I am married to a high school science teacher and we have two boys and a dog.

 _Q: What's the first thing you did within the Unitary Fund community?
 What's the thing you're most proud of that you've been involved in?_